Characters of the DC Extended Universe: Weasel

 Weasel (portrayed by Sean Gunn) is, literally, an anthropomorphic, human-sized weasel that James Gunn describes as "barely more than an animal".
 He was imprisoned for supposedly killing 27 children, but it is later shown in Creature Commandos that it was eight children, none of whom Weasel killed.
 He is recruited into the first squad, but drowns immediately during the amphibious invasion of Corto Maltese as he is unable to swim.
-The mid-credits scene of The Suicide Squad shows that Weasel survives after being brought to shore and escapes into the island.
+The mid-credits scene of The Suicide Squad shows that Weasel survived after being brought to shore by Brian Durlin / Savant and escaped into the island.
 Gunn also states that the character's portrayal is based on Bill the Cat from the comic strip Bloom County, and according to CinemaBlend, Weasel's design in the film follows his reinvention in The New 52 as a literal human-animal hybrid rather than a man in a weasel suit.
-Robet Curran of CBR called the character "oddly endearing" due to his "shabby" but cartoonish design, non-speaking nature, and helpless personality, also noting several other personality differences when compared to Weasel's bloodthirsty comics counterpart.
+Robert Curran of CBR called the character "oddly endearing" due to his "shabby" but cartoonish design, non-speaking nature, and helpless personality, also noting several other personality differences when compared to Weasel's bloodthirsty comics counterpart.